Flight Achievement Program

 Section I - Introduction-- The L.E.S.
 Flight Achievement Program is a multi-level program for electric-powered duration models.
 L.E.S. is totally apolitical.
 One does not join L.E.S. but rather qualifies for membership by achieving Level I in the Flight Achievement Program.

-Section IV -- Witnesses -- One adult witness is required for Levels I and II; two adult witnesses are required above Level II.
+Section IV -- Witnesses -- One witness is required for Levels I and II; two witnesses are required above Level II.
 Official witness for competition is the Contest Director or Official Scorer.

 Section V -- Procedure -- Attempts for any Level can commence only after the relevant voucher is received.
 A single performance may be used for more than one task on a given voucher but not on more than one voucher.

 Section VII -- Precision Spot Landings -- For spot landing credit, the distance is measured from circle center to any part of the model, providing the model does not rest inverted or has lost parts.
+There are to be no ground arresting functions on the model such as skegs to stop the normal landing of the model.
 For landing attempts, motors are to run a minimum of 10 seconds.
 The powered portion of the flight is to attain altitude, not to align the model with the landing spot; i.e., on no part of the powered portion of the flight is the model directed toward the landing spot.

-Section VIII -- (1) Unpowered Goal and Return Flight -- Model must be flown over the release point after the motor has been switched off, flown past a predestinated goal at the required straight-line distance (0.5 miles for Level III), and return to land within 100 yards of the release point.
+Section VIII -- Goal and Return Flight -- Model must be flown over the release point after the motor has been switched off, flown past a predesignated goal at the required straight-line distance (0.5 miles for Level III), and return to land within 100 yards of the release point.
 The attempt is terminated if the power is switched back on.

-Section IX -- Competition -- For competition credit, the tasks must have limited motor runs, thermal flights intended to last at least 8 minutes, and have three or more opportunities to score.
+Section IX -- Competition -- For competition credit, the tasks must have an altitude limited motor run, and have three or more opportunities to score.
 At least five contests are required for each appropriate Level but more contests may be necessary.
 Points are attained by the following formula:

 (Participant's score/Winning score) x 100 x (Number of entrants - Participant's position + 1)